 SBI is lately coming up with all the products which are the Private banks offering in India.
 Their Credit Card and Mutual Fund section is most prominent and competing with HDFC & CITI Bank.
 SBI Mutual Fund AMC is now the largest MF AMC in India toppling the HDFC AMC.
 Their approach to treating customers is also changing.

-SBI board has also approved an investment of Rs.7250 crores in Yes Bank to rescue the struggling private sector bank.
+SBI board has also recently approved an investment of Rs.7250 crores in Yes Bank to rescue the struggling private sector bank.

 Why should you Choose this Bank?

 - Huge branch and ATM network, you can find the SBI branch or ATM at every corner of the city, even it is an urban area or rural area.
 Cardless cash withdrawal from Yono Mobile Banking App.

 - Fees and charges are more transparent and less than private banks in India.

 - SBI Credit card section one of the best in India, SBI owns 60% of the share and the remaining 40% owned by Carlyle Group.

 - Low minimum balance maintenance, in urban area Rs.5000, in semi-urban area Rs.3000 and in rural areas it is Rs.1000.00.
 (Updates: SBI recently waives the minimum balance requirements from all types of savings accounts)

 - Best Bank for Home Loan, one of the lowest interest rates in the market, though their interest rate on MSME loan is somewhat higher than other PSU Banks.